 I also had to resurrect this compelling blog Grant wrote for us a few years ago, after I challenged him to reveal what he would say to stop a guy from cheating on his wife/girlfriend/partner.

-For some years I’ve said, in public places, that if I could just spend 10 minutes with a married man who is about to cheat, I could prevent it.
-Now eHarmony Advice Editor Jeannie Assimos has called my bluff, and asked me exactly what I would say.
+For some years I’ve said, in public places, that if I could just spend 10 minutes with a married man who was about to cheat, I could prevent it.
+Now eHarmony Advice’s Jeannie Assimos has called my bluff, and asked me exactly what I would say.
 The details may surprise you.